Tuesday, February 21, 2012

 I must first tell you that there are a lot of other brands of henna out there (Hennasooq & Henna For hair, or even Butters-n-Bars sell them) but I decided to try Lush's henna because I couldn't be bothered with the adding anything extra like i've read on other blogs.

 My henna of choice was the 'Caca noir' which is henna + indigo.
-I grated 3 cubes and added warm hot water to the mix.
+I grated 3 cubes and added warm boiled water to the mix.
 I stirred it up until it was a yogurt-like consistency, and then covered for a while until the henna wasn't too hot for my head.

 I should note that I was told to use 3 cubes (the chick from Lush recommended it) but with my hair, I believe I should've used more.
 At least I know for next time.